Joseph Hertz: Calendar reform

 In the 1920s, Hertz successfully organised international opposition to a proposed calendar reform.
 The League of Nations was considering a calendar amendment, The World Calendar, such that a given date would fall on the same day of the week every year.
 This requires that one day every year (two in leap years) is not any day of the week but a "world day".
 Thus, once or twice a year there would be eight days rather than seven between consecutive Saturdays.
 Thus the Jewish Sabbath, which must occur every seventh day, would be on a different weekday each year.
 The same applies to the Christian Sabbath.
 Hertz realised that this would cause problems for Jews and Christians alike in observing their Sabbaths, and mobilised worldwide religious opposition to defeat the proposal.

 Honours

-He was made a Companion of Honour in 1943.
+He was made a Member of the Order of the Companions of Honour in 1943.
 He was also Commander of the Order of Léopold II of Belgium and had a Columbia University medal.

 A memorial plaque on his former London home at 103 Hamilton Terrace, Maida Vale was unveiled on 12 March 1996.